prescottprue/firebase-ci/README.md

       ```yaml
       after_success:
-        - npm i -g firebase-ci
+        - npm i firebase-ci
-        - firebase-ci deploy
+        - $(npm bin)/firebase-ci deploy
       ```

     **NOTE**: `firebase-ci` can be used through the nodejs `bin` instead of being installed globally